I meet the eligibility requirements and am a Henry Ford patient. How can I get a vaccine?

-You cannot develop COVID-19 from these vaccines.
+You cannot develop COVID-19 from any of the vaccines available.

-Does the Pfizer vaccine cause a severe allergic reaction?
+Do the vaccines cause severe allergic reactions?

-Any vaccine or medication has the potential to cause a severe allergic reaction.
+Though allergic reactions to the COVID-19 vaccines are rare, any vaccine or medication has the potential to cause a severe allergic reaction.

 The Advisory Committee of Immunization Practices believes it is safe to receive the vaccine if you have severe reactions to food, pets, environmental allergies or medications taken by mouth.

 If I’ve had COVID-19, do I need to get vaccinated?